gasparka/thesis/docs/pyha.rst

 The synthesis result gives that the maximum clock rate for this design is ~170 Mhz.
 Imagine that we want to make this design generic, that is make the summing window size easily changeable.
 Then we will see problems, for example going from 4 to 6 changes the max clock speed to ~120 Mhz.
 Chaning it to 16 gives already only ~60 Mhz max clock.
+Also for larger windows, it start using much more logic resources, as each window requires an adder.

 .. todo:: appendix for FPGA chip used